Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

-\blue{ {\bf Electron Transfer Reactions and Pathways:} A crucial role in cellular metabolism is played by electron transfer reactions (ETRs), which are of key importance in the energy household of a cell.
+{\bf Electron Transfer Reactions and Pathways:} A crucial role in cellular metabolism is played by electron transfer reactions (ETRs), which are of key importance in the energy household of a cell.
 In a series of redox steps, the high-energy electrons from some compounds drive the pumping of protons across a cell membrane, to maintain the proton motive force needed for ATP synthesis.
 Because electrons do not freely exist on their own, these redox reactions seem less intuitive than other small molecule reactions.
 We designed and implemented drawing code for a special ETR diagram, which shows the enzyme complex embedded in a membrane, and which schematically depicts the flow of electrons from one redox half reaction to another.
 Inside the membrane, the quinone/quinol cofactor is shown together with an indication of the cell compartments that are sources or sinks of the protons.
-An additional vectorial proton transport reaction can be added to the diagram.
+An additional directional proton transport reaction can be added to the diagram.
 This results in displaying the flow of all substrates and products relative to the cellular compartments, in a similar way to what is customary in the biomedical literature.
-Pathways consisting of several ETRs joined together can also be depicted (see Figure~\ref{fig:etr-pwy}). }
+Pathways consisting of several ETRs joined together can also be depicted (see Figure~\ref{fig:etr-pwy}).

-{\bf Chemical compounds:} The metabolite display shows the chemical structure for the compound (see Supplementary Figure~7).
+{\bf Metabolite Pages:} A metabolite page shows the chemical structure for the compound (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~8).
 It lists all reactions in which the compound appears, and it lists enzymes whose activity is regulated by the compound.
+These pages now provide a tab-based interface similar to that of gene/protein pages.